 - paraphrasing and integrating sources

-Since, during this course, you will be expected to hand in and edit various sections of your academic text, it is important that you are actually working on a scientific article or other longer academic text when you register.
+Since, during this course, you will be expected to submit and edit various sections of your academic text, it is important that you are actually working on a scientific article or other longer academic text when you register.
 If you don’t have academic writing objectives, please have a look at our course Professional Writing in English.
-This course is not meant to help you edit texts.
-The idea is to help you learn to edit yourself.
+Scientific Writing for Professionals is not meant to help you edit texts.
+The idea is to teach you how to edit your own texts.

-Participants are expected to analyse and (re)write their own text as well as comment on texts written by their fellow participants (peer review).
-In addition, participants are expected to complete assignments from the literature and study materials through our electronic learning environment (Blackboard).
+Participants are expected to analyse and (re)write their own text and to complete assignments from the literature and study materials on BlackBoard, our electronic learning environment.